Motivic local density of isolated surface singularities: Proof of the formula for surfaces

 \begin{proof}[Proof of Theorem \ref{thm : formula surface}] Since $\pi$ induces an isomorphism $Y \smallsetminus \pi^{-1}(O) \longrightarrow X \smallsetminus \{O\}$, we have the following equality:

 using the theorem of change of variables \ref{thm: change var}, with the notation of Lemma \ref{disc mather}.
 Using Lemma \ref{lem:vois tub}, we then have:

-Using Proposition \ref{disc mather}, the function $\text{ord}(\pi^*\omega)$ is equal to the Mather log discrepancy function normalized by the multiplicity, minus one.
+Using Lemma \ref{lem: ord=mather}, the function $\text{ord}(\pi^*\omega)$ is equal to the Mather log discrepancy function, and thanks to the Proposition \ref{disc mather}, we can compute this function using the multiplicities and the inner rates associated to the component of the exceptional divisor.
 Hence, near each divisor, the power of $\LL$ appearing in the integral is very easy to explicit.
-As in the proof of the previous lemma, in each oint of the support of the divisor, we can define a finite Zariski cover as follow.
+As in the proof of the previous lemma, in each point of the support of the divisor, we can define a finite Zariski cover as follow.
 In a point of $E_i^0$, working locally on $U$ an open set of $Y$ we can assume that $E_i$ is defined by the equation $x=0$, and in a point of $E_i \cap E_j$, on an open set of $Y$ we can assume that $E_i \cap E_j$ is defined by the equation $xy=0$.
 By additivity of the motivic measure, it is sufficient to work on those local neighborhoods.